NickToony/getaway/README.md

 # Getaway
-This is a quick LibGDX game where you musdt escape police and dodge civilians in your getaway vehicle.
+This is a quick LibGDX game where you must escape police and dodge civilians in your getaway vehicle.
 It's primarily targetted at mobile devices.